infogrips/ilic/readme.md

 On foreign libraries contained in folder /lib some license restrictions may apply (see folder for details).

 ## System Requirements
-Windows 7 or higher is required.
+To run ilic Windows 7 or higher is required.

 ## Installation
 In order to install ilic, extract the [.zip](https://www.infogrips.ch/download/ilic.zip) file into a directory.